TinChuanChuaAnh/RobinVA.github.io/_posts/picoCTF/Forensics/PcapPoisoning/2026-02-05-PcapPoisoning.md

 tags: [wireshark, pcap, strings]     # Tag để tìm kiếm (viết thường)
 ---
 # Write-up | picoCTF | PcapPoisoning
-Link to the challenge: https://play.picoctf.org/practice/challenge/362?category=4&page=2
+The link to the challenge is [here](https://play.picoctf.org/practice/challenge/362?category=4&page=2)
 ## Description
 >*How about some hide and seek heh?*
 >*Download this [file](https://artifacts.picoctf.net/c/374/trace.pcap) and find the flag.*